What’s The Best 50cc Go-Kart For Kids? (4 Karts Compared)

 Longevity & Distribution

-In spite of its light weight composition, Birel recommend this kart model for new karters because of a very simple reason: this build can take some punishment!
+In spite of its lightweight composition, Birel recommend this kart model for new karters for a very simple reason: this build can take some punishment!
 It’s safe to say that the quality of the kart’s construction is up there with the best in terms of overall longevity.

 In terms of engines on kid karts, the most common one distributed with most chassis is the Comer C50 or C51.
 If you want, you can swap out the Comer for any other common engine brand, provided it’s of the same power output.

-It also depends on where you’re situated, because Comers are common throughout the East Coast of the United States, but engines such as Hondas have caught on big-time in the West.
+It also depends on where you’re situated, because Comers are common throughout the East Coast of the United States, but engines such as Rotax and Vortex have caught on big-time in the West.
 Keep this in mind when choosing an engine for your Birel because you’ll want to pick something that you can get parts for, after all.
+Note that I’ll talk more about engine choice later in this article.

 2. Top Kart Kid Kart

 Ah, Top Kart.
 If you’ve done some research on karting for your child already, you’ll have likely come across this kart manufacturer at least once.
 In the United States, Top Kart are very popular and widely distributed.
-Because of this fact, a lot of people choose them in the youth karting scene.
+As a result, a lot of people choose them in the youth karting scene.

 Parts & Adjustments